TotemSmartBus/Hytra/README.md

 ## Repository Overview

-- Hytra-Interface: the Global Encoding Engine of Hytra.
+- Hytra-Interface: the global encoding engine of Hytra.
-- Hytra-LSM: the Hybrid Storage Engine of Hytra.
+- Hytra-LSM: the hybrid storage engine of Hytra.
-- transitnet-vue: the front-end of transit network visualization platform.
+- transitnet: the back-end of the real-time bus trajectory data visualization platform, including Real-time Range Query, Historical Range Query, Real-time kNN Query, and Historical kNN Query of the Unified Search Engine.
-- transitnet: the back-end of transit network visualization platform, including Real-time Range Query, Historical Range Query, Real-time kNN Query, and Historical kNN Query of the Unified Search Engine.
+- transitnet-vue: the front-end of the real-time bus trajectory data visualization platform.

 ## Relationships Between Projects